 So if you buy anything costing more than £100, it is well worth paying for it with a credit card, just in case something goes wrong.

-What's more, you don't have to worry if your credit card limit isn't high enough to cover the entire cost - as long as you have paid at least £100 with a credit card the total value of the purchase will be protected.
+What’s more, you don’t have to worry if your credit card limit isn’t high enough to cover the entire cost – as long as the item is worth at least £100 and you pay for all of it (or part of it by way of a deposit) using a credit card, the total value of the purchase will be protected.

 If you do have a problem with an item you have purchased and want a refund, the first thing to do is contact the supplier directly.
 If you have no joy, you should then speak to your credit card provider.
 Obviously, if the reason why you need to get your money back is because the retailer has gone into liquidation, you should contact your credit card provider immediately.

 There is a formal process to go through but assuming the retailer doesn’t dispute the claim, it should only take a few weeks for your credit card account to be credited.
 In the meantime, if you haven’t already paid for the purchase the card provider is likely to freeze that transaction so you won’t have to fork out if your payment is due.
 Also, you won’t have to pay interest.

 Depending on the card provider, interest will either be frozen, or it will be refunded to your account once the issue has been resolved so you shouldn’t be out of pocket.

 If your claim is in relation to a company going bust you will have to provide documentary evidence of the purchase.
 With my kitchen, I had to send the signed contract and an email stating the delivery date that had been agreed.
 You will also have to sign a ‘Deed of Assignment’ which basically hands the debt over to the credit card provider.
 It then has the responsibility of recovering the money.

 Section 75 ONLY covers credit cards so you do not have the same protection if you pay with a debit card.
 However, there is still a chance you could get your money back under the Visa, Mastercard and American Express chargeback schemes.